surmwill/recycler_unity/README.md

 With a simple endcap, we will leave these empty.

-Serialize the endcap prefab in Recyler:
+Serialize the endcap prefab in Recyler.
+A new pool for the endcap will get created:

 ![](README_Images/creating_recycler_adding_endcap.gif)